gilesjohnr/WES/README.md

 ## Covariates

-Environmental sampling studies conducted in informal sewer systems are vulnerable to confounding because the climate and local geography can impact the substrate available for collection.
-Therefore, we have included functions that download spatial data (such as climate, hydrology, and local populations) for the times and locations in the ES data.
-The following vignettes describe the data sources and methods used and relate these spatial data to ES data observations:
+Wastewater and Environmental Sampling studies conducted in informal sewer systems are vulnerable to confounding because the climate and local geography can impact the substrate available for collection.
+Therefore, we have included functions that download spatial data (such as climate, hydrology, and local populations) for the times and locations in the WES data.
+The following vignettes describe the data sources and methods used and relate these spatial data to WES data observations:

 <center>[Sources of spatial data](https://gilesjohnr.github.io/WES/articles/metadata_functions.html)</center>